 A number of New York State statutes and local ordinances have been enacted to control the purchase, possession, consumption, and distribution of alcoholic beverages.
 All alcoholic beverages (beer and ale, wine, and liquor) are included under the provisions.

 To legally purchase, possess, and consume an alcoholic beverage in the State of New York, one must be 21 years of age or older.

 Persons under age 21 are prohibited from possessing alcoholic beverages if they intend to consume them.
-If a person under 21 is found guilty of possession of alcoholic beverages, which they intend to consume, the person may be fined, and/or completion of an alcohol awareness program, and/or community service up to 30 hours.
+If a person under 21 is found guilty of possession of alcoholic beverages, which they intend to consume, the person may be fined, and/or required to complete an alcohol awareness program, and/or community service of up to 30 hours.

 Purchase & Service:

 If a person purchases alcoholic beverages and serves them to a person who is under 21 years, the purchaser/server may be charged with “Unlawfully Dealing with a Child.”
 This crime is a misdemeanor, and a conviction under it can result in fines, imprisonment, and a permanent criminal record, or probation of up to three years.

 Driving While Intoxicated and Driving With Ability Impaired: